 An Origin Story

 Funded generously by Peter B. Wiley, the Digital Publishing Pilot began as an idea from Catherine Trujillo to continue her work to support and amplify underrepresented voices in their non-traditional formats of scholarship.
-Having managed the Faculty Exhibit Program for years in the Creative Works department, Catherine saw the inequity of those exhibits and their associated publications credited as service projects rather than publications.
+Having managed the Faculty Exhibit Program for years in Robert E. Kennedy Library’s Creative Works department, Catherine saw the inequity of those exhibits and their associated publications credited as service projects rather than publications.
 Such ephemeral, important scholarship had a chance of being published – and published digitally.

 From Creative Works, the Digital Publishing Pilot emerged.